 In light of the arrearage on the dividends, the holders of Preferred Stock have a continuing right to elect two directors on the Company's Board of Directors.
-Since the Company's 2011 annual meeting, Gregory T. Hradsky has served as a Class 1 director and Lloyd Sems as a Class 2 director.
-At the 2022 annual meeting, Dr. Kenneth M. Ferguson will be nominated as Class 1 director.
-If elected, Dr. Ferguson would continue to serve as a Class 1 director until the earlier of (a) the 2025 annual meeting and his successor is duly elected and qualified, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
+Since the Company's 2011 annual meeting, Lloyd Sems has served as a Class 2 director and since the Company's 2022 annual meeting, Dr. Kenneth M. Ferguson has served as Class 1 director.
+If elected, Dr. Samuel L. Barker would continue to serve as a Class 2 director until the earlier of (a) the 2026 annual meeting and his successor is duly elected and qualified, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
+Dr. Barker has advised the Company that he will resign from the Board of Directors as a Class 1 director immediately prior to his election as a Class 2 director.